ShihWen/MRT_Kmeans/README.md

 </br>
 Steps

-1. Refine the data using functions in MRT_cleaning_visualizing.ipynb, which will be used as raw data for K-means, </br>where the data for each stations has been transfered from 7*21 table to a list and normalized.
+1. Refine the data using functions in _MRT_cleaning_visualizing.ipynb_, which will be used as raw data for K-means, </br>where the data for each stations has been transfered from 7*21 table to a list and normalized.
 ![](https://github.com/ShihWen/MRT_Kmeans/blob/master/image/raw_data.png)
 2. Run K-means analysis with those hourly number of people as variables by _MRT_K-means_Analysis.ipynb_, which will generate:
     * k_pack_IN/OUT csv file for raw data of entrance and exit separately
     * cluster_group_IN/OUT csv file showing which stations belong to which cluster group
     * line graph and heat map grouped by cluster
     * df_cluster.csv showing the entrance and exit group for each station
-3. Visualize the result in terms of clusters by heat map and line graph:
+3. _MRT_K-means_Analysis.ipynb_ visualize the result in terms of clusters by heat map and line graph:

 |entrance cluster 0|entrance cluster 1|entrance cluster 2|entrance cluster 3|
 | ------------- |:-------------:| :-----:| :-----:|